s15n/par-lang/README.md

-# Toy process language with an interactive playground for exploring concurrency
+# An experimental concurrent language with an interactive playground

 ![Screenshot](screenshot.png)